Toque macaque

-The toque macaque (/tɒk məˈkæk/; Macaca sinica) is a reddish-brown-coloured Old World monkey endemic to Sri Lanka, where it is known as the or rilawa (Sinhala: රිළවා), (hence the English word "rillow").
+The toque macaque (/tɒk məˈkæk/; Macaca sinica) is a reddish-brown-coloured Old World monkey endemic to Sri Lanka, where it is known as the riḷawā (Sinhala: රිළවා), (hence the English word rillow).
 Its name refers to the whorl of hair at the crown of the head, reminiscent of a brimless toque cap.

 Taxonomy

 The generic name Macaca is from Portuguese macaco, of unclear origin, while sinica means "of China," even though the species is not found there.

 There are three recognized subspecies of toque macaques: